 Hearing–Is It Related to Age?

-Noise-induced hearing loss isn’t caused by aging, but according to the US Department of Health, age is the strongest predictor of hearing loss.
+Noise-induced hearing loss isn’t caused by aging, but according to the research, age is the strongest predictor of hearing loss.
 Because of this, it’s largely perceived to be a sign of aging in our society.

 Hearing Loss By the Numbers